Waterwheel Design for Micro Hydro Energy

 Just like the overshot wheel, the gravitational weight of the water in the buckets causes the wheel to rotate but in the opposite direction.
 As the angle of rotation nears the bottom of the wheel, the water inside the bucket empties out below and the empty bucket continues around the rotating wheel as before until it gets back up to the top again ready to be filled with more water and the cycle repeats.
 The difference this time is that this waste water flows away in the direction of the rotating wheel (as it has nowhere else to go), similar to the undershot waterwheel principal.
-Then the pitchback waterwheel uses the energy of the water twice, once from above and once from below to rotate the wheel around its central axis.
+Then the pitchback waterwheel uses the energy of the water twice, once from above and once from below to rotate the wheel around

 The advantage of this is that the efficiency of the waterwheel design is greatly increased to over 80% of the waters energy as it is driven by both the weight of the incoming water and by the force or pressure of water directed into the buckets from above, as well as the flow of the waste water below.
 The disadvantage though of an pitchback waterwheel is that it needs a slightly more complex water supply arrangement directly above the wheel called the “pentrough”.

 The Breastshot Waterwheel